Jabulani-N/holbertonschool-AirBnB_clone/README.md

 test that attributes get properly set

-- Jabulani: is committed to doing it
+- Jabulani: is committed to doing this

 according to [this](https://stackoverflow.com/questions/16310989/python-how-to-unmock-reset-mock-during-testing), which get it's info from [this](https://docs.python.org/3/library/unittest.mock.html#patch) you can isolate your magicmocks via setUp: